mattresnick/MLB-Network-Analysis/At Bats/README.md

 # At Bat Networks

 This folder contains all code pertaining to the procurement, processing, and analysis of at-bat data and networks.
-I'll detail the overview for the functionality of each file below.
+It also contains all generated data in the folders, so bear this in mind if you decide to clone the repository (~6.5 GB total).
+I'll detail the overview for the functionality of each code file below.

 ## at_bat_scaper.py
 This code makes use of the baseball scraper package to retreive the relevant play-level data for analysis.